DRUGS AND COSMETICS ACT, 1940 AND RULES, 1945: A TEACHER’S COMPREHENSIVE GUIDE TO REGULATIONS, SCHEDULES, AND NEW AMENDMENTS

 - Poison cupboard marked “POISON” in red letters

-- Apparatus: dispensing balance (30 mg sensitivity), counter balance (3 kg, 1 g sensitivity), beakers, prescription bottles, mortars & pestles, pipettes, thermometers, water still, weights (1 mg-100 g), etc.
+- Apparatus: dispensing balance (30 mg sensitivity), counter balance (3 kg, 1 g sensitivity), beakers, prescription bottles, mortars and pestles, pipettes, thermometers, water still, weights (1 mg-100 g), etc.

-- Books: Indian Pharmacopoeia (current), National Formulary of India, Drugs and Cosmetics Act & Rules, Pharmacy Act, Narcotic Drugs and Psychotropic Substances Act
+- Books: Indian Pharmacopoeia (current), National Formulary of India, Drugs and Cosmetics Act and Rules, Pharmacy Act, Narcotic Drugs and Psychotropic Substances Act

 ADMINISTRATION OF THE ACT AND RULES